learn-co-students/module-2-code-challenge-round-1-houston-web--module-2-code-challenge---vendors-and-sweets-1587047080/README.md

 ## Setup

 Before you begin coding your solution, clone this repo and then `cd` into it.
-Then run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.
+Then run `bundle install` to install dependencies.

 ## Domain